noa-no-h/cronus-1/nextjs-client/content/blog/7-best-ai-time-tracking-tools.md

 ![Toggl Interface](/blog/toggl-macos-app.png#wp=50)

-However, they do show the activity-block in the MacOS app that can be used to retroactivily figure out what you were doing when you were not using the app.
+However, they do show the activity-block in the macOS app that can be used to retroactively figure out what you were doing when you were not using the app.

 ![Toggl Activity Block](/blog/toggl-activity.png#wp=70)